Disability Benefits, Facts, Statistics, Resources

 - Comparative studies on disability legislation shows that only 45 countries have anti-discrimination and other disability-specific laws.

-- Women with disabilities are recognized to be multiply disadvantaged, experiencing exclusion on account of their gender and their disability.
+- Women with disabilities are recognized to be multiply disadvantaged, experiencing exclusion because of their gender and their disability.

 - This figure is increasing through population growth, medical advances and the aging process, says the World Health Organization (WHO).

-- The World Bank estimates that 20 per cent of the world's poorest people are disabled, and tend to be regarded in their own communities as the most disadvantaged.
+- The World Bank estimates that 20 percent of the world's poorest people are disabled, and tend to be regarded in their communities as the most disadvantaged.

 - Women and girls with disabilities are particularly vulnerable to abuse.
-A small 2004 survey in Orissa, India, found that virtually all of the women and girls with disabilities were beaten at home, 25 per cent of women with intellectual disabilities had been raped and 6 per cent of disabled women had been forcibly sterilized.
+A small 2004 survey in Orissa, India, found that virtually all the women and girls with disabilities were beaten at home, 25 percent of women with intellectual disabilities had been raped and 6 percent of disabled women had been forcibly sterilized.

 - For every child killed in warfare, three are injured and permanently disabled.